PresentationPatterns/presentationpatterns.github.com/glossary/index.md

 <h3>Abstract Attorney (Antipattern)</h3>
 <p>An abstract attorney is someone who takes the description of the presentation from the formal conference brochure way too seriously.
 They’ll often comment (negatively) on any and all deviations from the abstract either during the talk (in the form of an often condescending question) or afterward on session evaluations or on social media.</p>
 <h3>Á la Carte Content</h3>
-<p>Creating a presentation “on the fly” using the interest of the crowd to guide the presentation.
+<p>Creating a presentation "on the fly" using the interest of the crowd to guide the presentation.
 Typically, this approach begins with a set of related slides (often structured as a Talklet series) that can be alternatively arranged.
 This technique works well if you have more content than the time slot allows or the talk naturally breaks along several subtopic lines.</p>
 <h3>Alienating Artifact (Antipattern)</h3>
 <p>An alienating artifact is something that disenfranchises an audience member or audience members from the topic at hand.
 This can take the form of an image, a quote, or offensive language.</p>
 <h3>Analog Noise</h3>
 <p>Computers make it possible to create visually flawless imagery and text.
 However, in sci-fi movies, even apparently digital communication has jitter, breakups, blockiness, and noise.
 The imperfection is a cue that the communications are happening over a long distance.
-“Analog noise” can be an endearing quality that makes the situation more believable for the audience.
-Such noise can be intentionally introduced via handwritten fonts, film grain, uneven lines, monochrome colors, and “amateur” photograph errors.
+"Analog noise" can be an endearing quality that makes the situation more believable for the audience.
+Such noise can be intentionally introduced via handwritten fonts, film grain, uneven lines, monochrome colors, and "amateur" photograph errors.
 Adding some noise to your slides adds visual interest and garners greater attention.</p>
 <h3>Ant Fonts (Antipattern)</h3>
 <p>Don’t use tiny fonts in a desire to cram more information on a slide.
 Slide size is completely arbitrary and has no relationship to the proper size of the content.
-If you ever think (or worse, say) “You probably can’t read this in the back,” you’ve failed your audience.
-Slides with unreadable fonts often result from “helpful” software that modifies font size as you add more content.
+If you ever think (or worse, say) "You probably can’t read this in the back," you’ve failed your audience.
+Slides with unreadable fonts often result from "helpful" software that modifies font size as you add more content.
 You don’t get bonus points for using fewer slides.</p>
 </section>
 <section><div class='glossdiv' title='B'>
 <h2 class='title'>B</h2>